Giving someone you trust the authority to help you make decisions

 A Power of Attorney is a legal document that allows you to give someone else the legal authority to act on your behalf.
 There are several different types of Power of Attorney.
-A Lasting Power of Attorney (LPA) – previously called an ‘Enduring Power of Attorney’ – allows your attorneys to make decisions for you when you no longer wish to, or when you lack the mental capacity to do so.
+A Lasting Power of Attorney (LPA) is a legal document in which someone (the donor) gives another person (the attorney) the right to help them make decisions, or take decisions on their behalf.

 Different types of LPA